Argus Inspection: Do Multimodal Large Language Models Possess the Eye of Panoptes?: Scoring Rules

 \subsection{\texttt{d-score}}

 The \texttt{d-score} evaluates the target model's ability to accurately identify image elements prior to the inference process, serving as an indicator of its foundational visual functionality.
 First, the target model receives an instruction containing an image, “\texttt{Please list the elements in the image}”, and responds with descriptive text \texttt{[text to be scored]}.
 Meanwhile, a LLM-based model (using \texttt{GPT-4o-2024-11-20} in this paper) receives \texttt{[trap]} and the instruction “\texttt{Please list the names of the actual existing visual entities in the text, not the possible ones, according to the meaning of the text}”, and responds with the names of visual elements in \texttt{[trap]}.
-Then, the \texttt{Scorer} assigns a \texttt{d-score} based on the above scoring rules.
+Then, the \texttt{Scorer} assigns a \texttt{d-score} based on the following of scoring rules.